What is the Early Permanence Quality Mark?

 What are the Early Permanence Quality Mark descriptors?

-The descriptors are an outcome of consultation within the sector (VAAs, LAs and RAAs) and collaborative consideration of key facets of EP practice.
+They are an outcome of consultation within the sector (VAAs, LAs and RAAs) and collaborative consideration of key facets of Early Permanence practice.
 This included information from:

 - Department for Education-led interviews with leaders in early permanence from LAs and VAAs through the Early Permanence Expert Working Group.